Deleon06/GeneratingLeads/README.md

 #### MVP

-- Include 2 databases, one for reviews, and one for info entry.
+- Include 2 databases, one for lead generating and another one for reviews.
-- Have at least 5 difference services. (credit counseling, bankruptcy, loans, debt negotiation, doing it yourself.
+- Have at least 5 difference services.
+(Personal Loans, Credit Counseling, Debt Negotiation, Bankrupcy and Doing it yourself)
 - make the website responsive

 #### PostMVP

 - style it using a few keyframes.
-- Allow user to click to see or hide nutrition data
+- create a chat feature.
-- Allow the user either delete the burger selection if they no longer want to try to cook it or if they didn't like it after they cooked it.
+- add mutual funds, life insurance, annuity info.
-- Allow the user to create a favorite list to revisit by using local storage to save burger info.
+- create usernames for more interactive website between users.

 ## Project Schedule